tictactrip/api-cache/README.md

 const dataToCache = {
   name: "apiCache",
-  description: "I can get and set to your redis cache" }
+  description: "I can get and set on your redis cache" }

 // You can set the cached response for your Express Request for 20 days apiCache.set(request, dataToCache, 1000*60*60*24*20)